MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/configure-your-spam-filter-policies.md

 - You can create a new spam filter rule and assign an existing, unassociated spam filter policy to it.
 A spam filter rule can't be associated with more than one spam filter policy.

-- You can configure the following settings on new spam filter policies in PowerShell that aren't available in the Security & Compliance Center until after you create the policy:
+- You can configure the following settings on new spam filter policies in PowerShell that aren't available in the security center until after you create the policy:

   - Create the new policy as disabled (_Enabled_ `$false` on the **New-HostedContentFilterRule** cmdlet).
   - Set the priority of the policy during creation (_Priority_ _\<Number\>_) on the **New-HostedContentFilterRule** cmdlet).

-- A new spam filter policy that you create in PowerShell isn't visible in the Security & Compliance Center until you assign the policy to a spam filter rule.
+- A new spam filter policy that you create in PowerShell isn't visible in the security center until you assign the policy to a spam filter rule.

 #### Step 1: Use PowerShell to create a spam filter policy